Push Push (band): A Trillion Shades of Happy (1992)

 The band released their debut (and only) album A Trillion Shades of Happy in 1992.
 Their first single "Trippin'" was recorded at Airforce Studios (Auckland), with the drum track done in one take.
 The song reached #1 on the New Zealand charts.
 The bonus track "I Love My Leather Jacket" was recorded at The Lab.
 Backing vocals on the track 'Dig My World' were provided by Jan Hellriegel.
 "Song 27" and "What My Baby Likes" were also released from the album, and went on to be further New Zealand Top 10 hits for the band.

-Opening for AC/DC (1992)
+Opening for AC/DC (1991)

-The band opened for AC/DC at Mount Smart Stadium in 1992.
-Apparently the band drew straws to see who was going to walk onstage first as there were around 50,000 people in the crowd and they were nervous; Scott Cortese the drummer drew the short straw.
-Their set ended prematurely however as a fire started under the stage and Mikey Havoc announced this to the crowd which made the promoters unhappy.
-They also apparently blew up the speaker system; as a result AC/DC were unable to play as loudly as they usually did.
+The band opened for AC/DC at Mount Smart Stadium for the last performance in the Razors Edge World Tour on Nov 16th 1991.
+Apparently the band drew straws to see who was going to walk onstage first as there were around 40,000 people in the crowd and they were nervous; Scott Cortese the drummer drew the short straw.
+Their set ended prematurely, although reasons for this are unclear.